-If you have asthma, you know how difficult it can be to breathe clearly when you have a flair up.
-Asthma, a chronic disease that causes airways to swell, can cause several symptoms, including:
+If you have asthma, you know how difficult it can be to breathe clearly when you have a flare-up.

 - Wheezing (whistling or scratching sound when breathing)

 Who is most likely to get asthma?

 People can develop asthma at any age.
 The condition appears most often in children.
 You are at a greater risk if you have a family history of asthma or suffer from allergies.
 Other types of asthma include:

 - Occupational asthma: This condition can happen when you breathe dust, chemicals or other irritants at work.

 - Exercise-induced asthma: Some people wheeze or cough during physical activity.
 This type of asthma happens when you work out or do anything active.
 The condition is also called exercise-induced bronchoconstriction (EIB).

 If you suspect that you or a loved one has asthma, you should see an asthma specialist.
 Our board-certified pulmonologists are experts in diagnosing and treating adult asthma.
 We work closely with allergists who are experts in diagnosing and treating both adult and pediatric (childhood) asthma.

 We offer thorough evaluation and diagnosis of all types of lung and respiratory conditions, including asthma.
 These evaluations are called pulmonary function tests.
 Your doctor may request:

 - Spirometry: For this simple breathing test, you blow into a tube so we can measure your lung volume.
 Sometimes we test you with and without an inhaler to see how well the medication is working.